Architecture rules¶

 Heap spikes increase GC pauses and tail latency.

-- Category: CMP
+- Category: Computation

-- Family: JAVA
+- Family: Java

 ECO-CMP-PY-016 — No connection pooling¶